EricGant/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). a closure is when a function looks outside of its function or scope to pull a variable thats been defined somewhere else. you can pass variables down but you cant take variables out of the closure.
 2. Study the following code, then answer the questions below.

 ```js